airspeedswift/SwooshKit/README.md

 SwooshKit
 =========

-A library of the resuseable Swift functions found in AirspeedVelocity.net posts, plus related code.
+A library of the reuseable Swift functions found in AirspeedVelocity.net posts, plus related code.